Large kiln body riveted and welded components

 Q235B/C, Q345B/C/D/E

-Low-temperature section (feed end/kiln tail) or non-high-temperature pressure shell.
+Low-temperature section (feed end/kiln tail) or non-high-temperature pressurized shell.

-Carbon structural steel or low-alloy high-strength steel, low cost, good weldability, but poor high-temperature strength (>350℃) and oxidation resistance.
+Carbon structural steel or low-alloy high-strength steel offers low cost and excellent weldability, but it has poor high-temperature strength (>350°C) and oxidation resistance.

 Q245R, Q345R

-Steel plates for medium-low temperature pressure vessels, compliant with GB/T 713 standard.
+Steel plates for pressure vessels used in medium- and low-temperature applications, conforming to GB/T 713 standard.

-Purity and impact toughness superior to ordinary structural steel, suitable for withstanding certain pressure and temperature.
+It boasts superior purity and impact toughness compared to ordinary structural steel, making it suitable for withstanding moderate pressure and temperature.

 Application